 The benefits go beyond patients.
 Providers have noted this change created a healthier work environment, while administrators appreciated the cost savings of the evolved model.
-Healthcare providers are some of our most essential workers, and hospitals are some of our most crucial community institutions.
-Their collective wellbeing is vital to the health of our nation.
+Healthcare providers have proven to be among our most essential workers, and hospitals are crucial community institutions.
+Their collective continued wellbeing is vital to the health of our nation.

 While there’s tremendous upside to making these waivers permanent, the downside to inaction may be even greater.
-We know patients are accustomed to staying home.
+We know patients, to a degree, are now well-accustomed to staying home.
 Patients (dare we say, consumers) now expect goods and services to be conveniently available.
 If hospitals cannot innovate and evolve to meet patients where they are, it can lead to diminished population health, poor outcomes, and more expensive care.

-We’ve laid the groundwork.
+We’ve laid the groundwork and the need for this type of care has been proven to still exist ongoing.
 Now, let’s build upon that success and make these regulatory changes permanent, allowing healthcare systems to provide their patients with acute care at home when practical and necessary.
 Anything less would turn back the monumental progress we’ve achieved in the last year and defy the will of patients and providers alike.

 Editor’s note: This post has been adapted to reflect the landscape as of October 2021 and reposted to emphasize its timeliness and importance.